mattjnewberry/dream-stays/TUTORIAL_EXTENDED.md

 4. Next, we need to update the stays to be relevant to your location.
 We'll do the first card together.

     Think of a stay you'd like to advertise that would encourage travellers to visit your destination.
+Be imaginative.

     Go to https://unsplash.com/ and find a relevant picture for your stay